ning/cosmic/README.md

 then an error raised by the `write` method will be emitted as an error message (see below) but otherwise ignored and the deployment can continue.

-# How to use Cosmos2
+# How to use Cosmic

-Cosmos2 can be used in three ways: via the commandline tool `cosmos2` that gets installed as part of the gem, as a library from your own ruby scripts, or via a standalone executable.
+Cosmic can be used in three ways: via the commandline tool `cosmic` that gets installed as part of the gem, as a library from your own ruby scripts, or via a standalone executable.

 ## Commandline tool

-The commandline tool `cosmos2` is installed as part of the cosmos2 gem.
-It provides a simple ruby commandline script that automatically creates a cosmos2 environment and then executes your script in it.
+The commandline tool `cosmic` is installed as part of the cosmic gem.
+It provides a simple ruby commandline script that automatically creates a Cosmic environment and then executes your script in it.
 This means that your script shouldn't instantiate the cosmos environment and instead should simply depend on it being available:

-    require 'cosmos2/irc'
+    require 'cosmic/irc'

     with irc do
       write :msg => ARGV[0], :channels => '#test'
     end
     ...

-You will still have to require all plugins that you want to use - Cosmos2 will not require them automatically.
+You will still have to require all plugins that you want to use - Cosmic will not require them automatically.

 The above script `irc-test.rb` could then be invoked as:

-    cosmos2 irc-test.rb 'Hello World'
+    cosmic irc-test.rb 'Hello World'

 ## Standalone tool

-This is a separate project [cosmos2-standalone](https://github.com/ning/cosmos2-standalone) that bundles the gem with all plugins that it is allowed to bundle (some are omitted due to license restrictions) with jruby into an executable jar file.
+This is a separate project [cosmic-standalone](https://github.com/ning/cosmic-standalone) that bundles the gem with all plugins that it is allowed to bundle (some are omitted due to license restrictions) with jruby into an executable jar file.
 You can simply download the executable and, provided you jave Java 6 or newer installed, run as is.
 See the documentation for that project for more details about which plugins are included and which have to be installed separately.

-## Using cosmos2 in your own scripts
+## Using Cosmic in your own scripts

-You can also require the cosmos2 gem in your scripts.
-You will then have to create the Cosmos2 environment yourself, e.g.:
+You can also require the cosmic gem in your scripts.
+You will then have to create the Cosmic environment yourself, e.g.:

-    require 'cosmos2'
+    require 'cosmic'
-    require 'cosmos2/irc'
+    require 'cosmic/irc'

-    cosmos2 = Cosmos2::Environment.from_config_file
+    cosmic = Cosmic::Environment.from_config_file

-    with cosmos2 do
+    with cosmic do
       with irc do
         write :msg => 'Hello world', :channels => '#test' end